HiIamJeff/covid19_spot_the_curve/README.md

 # COVID19_Spot_the_Curve
 ## Description
 #### Last edited time of the article: 2020/03/26
 This is a visualization and simple analysis project about Coronavirus COVID-19.
-I use the confirmed cases data to visualize and investigate the current "Curve" with basic data science approach.
-The repo focuses on only the ETL (Data cleaning) and visualization.
-Please read the Medium article here:
+I used the confirmed cases data to visualize and investigate the current "Curve" through basic data science approach.
+This repo focuses on only the ETL (Data cleaning) and visualization.
+Please read the full Medium article here:

-##### Other reference about "Flatten the Curve":
+##### References about "Flatten the Curve":
 - https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca
 - https://medium.com/@joschabach/flattening-the-curve-is-a-deadly-delusion-eea324fe9727

 ### Data in Used
 Confirmed cases data from JHU GitHub: https://github.com/CSSEGISandData/COVID-19